ioki-mobility/go-outline/cli/docs/outcli_collection_update.md

       --description string      The description of the collection -h, --help                    help for update
-      --name string             The name of the collection --permission_read         Change the permission to read only --permission_read_write   Change the permission to read write
+      --name string             The name of the collection --permission-read         Change the permission to read only --permission-read-write   Change the permission to read write
 ```

 ### Options inherited from parent commands